Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

 In order to apply AlphaEvolve to this problem, we developed a template for a gadget-based reduction argument and isolated the properties required from the gadget in this argument (see \Cref{defn:gadget} and~\Cref{thm:reduction-general} for details).
 We scored a candidate gadget by its final performance, that is, the inapproximability ratio that is implied by applying \Cref{thm:reduction-general} to the candidate gadget.

-{ This template requires $k$ separate gadgets $\{I_i : 0 \leq i < k\}$, that correspond to the predicates $\{P_i^=:0\leq i < k\}$ of $\threelin{k}$.
-An important feature of $\maxcut{k}$ is its $S_k$-symmetry -- it is invariant under permuting the alphabet $\Sigma=\ZZ_k$.
+{ This template requires $k$ separate gadgets $\{\insti{i}{k}{3} : 0 \leq i < k\}$, that correspond to the predicates $\{\predeqv{i}{k}{3}:0\leq i < k\}$ of $\threelin{k}$.
+An important feature of $\maxcut{k}$ is its ${\mathbb{S}}_k$-symmetry -- it is invariant under permuting the alphabet $\ZZ_k$.
 Unfortunately this feature is not shared by $\threelin{k}$, and as a result, our reductions require a way to break this symmetry of $\maxcut{k}$.
 We achieve this by adding $k$ new \emph{global variables} to the standard systematization of gadgets~\cite{trevisan2000gadgets}.

-\paragraph{Finding gadgets for $\maxcut{3}$.} AlphaEvolve found a good $I_0$ gadget on $9$ variables (\Cref{subfig:gadget-0}) quite quickly, mainly because the symmetries of $P_0^=$ work well with $\maxcut{k}$ when $k=3$.
+\paragraph{Finding gadgets for $\maxcut{3}$.} AlphaEvolve found a good $\insti{0}{3}{3}$ gadget on $9$ variables (\Cref{subfig:gadget-zero}) quite quickly, mainly because the symmetries of $\predeqv{0}{k}{3}$ work well with $\maxcut{k}$ when $k=3$.
 In particular, this gadget did not require the aforementioned global variables.
-Building on ideas from the TSSW framework~\cite{trevisan2000gadgets} we can show that this is the optimal $I_0$ gadget in terms of the final inapproximability ratio.
+Building on ideas from the TSSW framework~\cite{trevisan2000gadgets} we can show that this is the optimal $\insti{0}{3}{3}$ gadget in terms of the final inapproximability ratio.

-In contrast, finding good $I_1$ and $I_2$ gadgets required significantly more effort and some new ideas.
-Unlike $I_0$, we found that increasing the number of auxiliary variables consistently led to better performing gadgets, with the only bottleneck being the runtime of computing the performance of a candidate gadget (we comment more on this point in \Cref{sec:fasterVerification}).
+In contrast, finding good $\insti{1}{3}{3}$ and $\insti{2}{3}{3}$ gadgets required significantly more effort and some new ideas.
+Unlike $\insti{0}{3}{3}$, we found that increasing the number of auxiliary variables consistently led to better performing gadgets, with the only bottleneck being the runtime of computing the performance of a candidate gadget (we comment more on this point in \Cref{sec:fasterVerification}).

-The $I_1$ gadget we use in the proof of \Cref{thm:max-3-cut} (\Cref{subfig:gadget-1}) requires $14$ total variables.
-We have some limited evidence that our $I_1$ gadget is ``locally'' optimal\footnote{This experiment was done with Krishnamurthy (Dj) Dvijotham, Google DeepMind.} in the sense that it gives the optimal inapproximability result among all gadgets on $14$ variables with the same witness as $I_1$ for all but one satisfying assignment $x$ of $P_1^{\neq}$ (see the completeness case of \Cref{defn:gadget} for what is meant by a ``witness'').
+The $\insti{1}{3}{3}$ gadget we use in the proof of \Cref{thm:max-3-cut} (\Cref{subfig:gadget-1}) requires $14$ total variables.
+We have some limited evidence that our $\insti{1}{3}{3}$ gadget is ``locally'' optimal in the sense that it gives the optimal inapproximability result among all gadgets on $14$ variables with the same witness as $\insti{1}{3}{3}$ for all but one satisfying assignment $\bfx$ of $\predeqv{1}{k}{3}$ (see the completeness case of \Cref{defn:gadget} for what is meant by a ``witness'')\footnote{Such a gadget giving the optimal inapproximability result can be quantified as a mixed integer program, which we solved computationally to determine that our gadget is the optimal one.
+See \Cref{sec:othercompapproach} for more details.}.

 All gadgets found for $\maxcut{3}$ had between 0 and 3 copies of each edge.
 This is expected, as optimal gadgets found in many previous results (e.g., \cite{trevisan2000gadgets,haastad2017improved}) contain small integer weights.
 As a result, we get a clean inapproximability ratio of $55/57$.